gucorpling/gentle/README.md

   * course syllabuses
   * threat letters

-The corpus is created as part of the course LING-367 (Computational Corpus Linguistics) at Georgetown University.
-For more details see: https://gucorpling.org/gum.

 ## Train / dev / test splits

 The entire corpus is designed to be a test set of challenging genres for NLP systems to be evaluated on.
 Although one can train a model on this corpus, we present this entire corpus as a test set, and do not provide any official train / dev / test splits.